mluex/wordle-helper/README.md

 # wordle-helper
 Userscript to solve the daily [Wordle](https://www.nytimes.com/games/wordle/index.html) challenge by providing matching words.
-Without statistical methods, just a proof of concept it's pretty easy to compose a little userscript to solve Wordle with little effort and letter exclusion.
+Without statistical methods, just a proof of concept that it's pretty easy to compose a little userscript to solve Wordle with little effort and letter exclusion.

 ## Installation
 wordle-helper is a userscript that you need to add to your browser to use.
 First install a browser addon that can execute userscripts: